paralink-network/paralink-docs/docs/whitepaper/PQL.md

 order: 5
 -->

-# Lattice Query Language
+# Paralink Query Language

-Lattice data requests can be made via LQL definitions, which are JSON based descriptions of ETL (Extract, Transform & Load) jobs.
-LQL queries are done via SQL like interface which generalizes over common data structures (JSON, XML, SQL), and includes basic post processing utilities such as math functions and type casting.
+Paralink data requests can be made via PQL definitions, which are JSON based descriptions of ETL (Extract, Transform & Load) jobs.
+PQL queries are done via SQL like interface which generalizes over common data structures (JSON, XML, SQL), and includes basic post processing utilities such as math functions and type casting.

 The data collected from multiple sources and aggregated with a function like `median` or `mean`, validated using `validation` conditions  and  then returned to the caller's smart contract of choice via the `callback`.